 The most popular dietary theories associated with orthorexia nervosa are clean eating, paleo, vegan, raw foods and elimination diets.
 Most of these more popular diets associated with orthorexia can be executed safely.
 The problem for many individuals is that going down the path of a restrictive diet in search of healthy living can escalate into dietary perfectionism.

 Orthorexia and Perfectionism

-The obsession with the desire to “eat clean” can be driven by perfectionism as individuals with Orthorexia Nervosa spend inordinate amounts of time planning, purchasing, preparing, and eating their meals, to the extent that it interferes with other aspects of their lives.
-Orthorexia Nervosa is often referred to as “righteous eating” because the individual will often self-praise their ability to eat “clean” and take pride in their ability to resist temptation and eat a “near-perfect” diet.
+The obsession with the desire to “eat clean” can be driven by perfectionism as individuals with orthorexia nervosa spend inordinate amounts of time planning, purchasing, preparing and eating their meals, to the extent that it interferes with other aspects of their lives.
+Orthorexia nervosa is often referred to as “righteous eating” because the individual will often self-praise their ability to eat “clean” and take pride in their ability to resist temptation and eat a “near-perfect” diet.
 Many therapists believe that these feelings of superiority provide individuals with a way to overcome their low self-esteem and vulnerable ego, a trait that many struggling with an eating disorder share.
-The strive for perfection as a way to overcompensate for poor self-esteem is often found in many eating disorders, and therefore treatment is aimed at understanding why the individual is struggling with their self-esteem.
+The strive for perfection as a way to overcompensate for poor self-esteem is often found in many eating disorders, and therefore treatment is aimed at understanding why the individual is struggling with this.